marian-babik/ipv6_flow_label/README.md

 Note that this only works on IPv6 enabled machines.

-To check the traffic you can use e.g. tshark like this:
+To check the traffic you can use e.g. tshark like this (change port according to your settings):
 ```
-# tshark -i veth0 -f "ip6" -T fields -e frame.number -e frame.time_delta -e ipv6.src -e ipv6.dst \
+# tshark -i veth0 -f "ip6 and port 24999" -T fields -e frame.number -e frame.time_delta -e ipv6.src -e ipv6.dst \
-  -e tcp.port -e ipv6.flow -e ipv6.tclass.dscp
+  -e tcp.port -e ipv6.flow
 ```

-You can check what existing flow labels are tracked by the system via:
+You can check what flow labels are tracked by the system via:
 ```
 # cat /proc/net/ip6_flowlabel
 Label S Owner  Users  Linger Expires  Dst                              Opt